-Students who enroll in certain courses are charged a materials fee as listed for each course.
+Students who enroll in certain courses may be charged additional fees.
 Those who enroll in applied music courses incur additional charges for private lessons.

 In cases where damage to University property occurs, the student(s) involved are charged a fee to cover repairs or replacement.